Magda98/SpotRx/README.md

 ## Technologies Used

-- **Angular**: SpotRx is built using the Angular framework, which provides a powerful and scalable platform for developing single-page applications.
+- **Angular**: SpotRx is built using the Angular framework in version 16 and use Signals, which provides a powerful and scalable platform for developing single-page applications.

 - **OAuth 2 with PKCE**: The application uses OAuth 2 with PKCE for secure and authorized access to the Spotify API.